IskanderNakipov/NLP_Exam/README.md

 # NLP_Exam
 Showcase your NLP skills

-Question #1 - Goal - Identify Top Keywords (See provided dataset)
+Question #1 - Goal - Identify Top Keywords (See provided dataset in csv)

 Questions to answer:
 1. Please briefly describe your approach (10.0)